What is an average read percentage?

 - User A reads all 10 paragraphs

-It’s important to note that this metric tracks read percentage by session, and not by users.
-With this in mind, if user C reads half of an article, then returns at a later date to read the other half, the average read percentage is 50% = (50% + 50%) / 2 , not 100%
+- So if user C reads half of an article, then returns at a later date to read the other half, the average read percentage is 50 percent (50 percent + 50 percent / 2), not 100 percent

 It’s worth noting that average read percentage is not the same thing as completion rate.
 Completion rate measures the percentage of users that finish reading all paragraphs in a story, whereas average read percentage measures how much of a story is read by users on each visit.
-So if all your readers stop reading halfway through an article, your completion rate would be 0%—but your average read percentage would be 50%.
+So if all your readers stop reading halfway through an article, your completion rate would be 0 percent—but your average read percentage would be 50 percent.

 This metric is an effective way of measuring just how much of your content visitors are reading before they leave, as opposed to having to guess with metrics like average time on page or bounce rate.
 A high average read percentage shows that your content is interesting and/or valuable to readers and easily consumable in one session.